Walid Lounis

-Walid Lounis (born 7 April 1983), is a Tunisian-born Singaporean former footballer who last played for Woodlands Wellington FC in the S.League.
-He is also an accredited football coach in Singapore.
+Walid Lounis (born 7 April 1983), is a Tunisian-born Singaporean retired footballer who last played for Woodlands Wellington in the S.League.
+He is also currently an accredited football coach in Singapore where he is currently the assistant coach of Singapore Premier League club Hougang United.

-Football career
+Playing career

+Lounis started his football career with AS Marsa back at home in 2001 before moving to Asia to sign with Hong Kong Premier League club Kitchee in July 2004 at 21 years old.
+Lounis than moved back home to rejoined with AS Marsa a year later in July 2005.

-Lounis played for Gombak United, Geylang United, Home United and Avenir Sportif de La Marsa.
-After leaving Geylang United, he signed for Gombak United in 2011 and was retained in 2012 for the AFC Cup 2010 competition.
+In January 2008, Lounis moved to Singapore to sign with Home United where he then signed for Geylang United in January 2009, later on, he signed for Gombak United in 2011 and was retained in 2012 for the AFC Cup 2010 competition.

 Lounis joined Tanjong Pagar United in 2013.